 (OLD TOWN / FISH CREEK / MOUNTAIN AREA)

 All Price Ranges

-Overall, we are a pretty healthy market leaning towards a Buyer’s Market but for inventory under $500,000, it’s a Seller’s Market.
+Overall, were a pretty healthy market with leaning towards a Buyer’s Market but for prices under $500,000, it’s a Seller’s Market.

-Who are the buyers of Steamboat Springs real estate and where are they buying?
+Who are the buyers of Steamboat Springs real estate?

-The latest S&P/Case-Shiller National Home Price Index, showed that home prices were up in all 20 cities.
-It also posted a 12.4% increase in home prices in July 2013 compared to July of 2012.
+The latest S&P/Case-Shiller National Home Price Index, showed that all 20 cities were up in home price.
+It also posted a 12.1% increase of home prices in June 2013 compared to June of 2012.

-Monthly, the 10- and 20- Composite Indices both saw an increase of at least 1.8% in July.
+Monthly, the 10- and 20- Composite Indices both saw an increase of 2.2% in June.